zenzmatz/homeassistant-bessa-lunch/info.md

 # Bessa Lunch Orders

-Check your daily lunch orders and menus from the Bessa app (your company/venue) directly in Home Assistant.
+Check your daily lunch orders and menus from the Bessa app directly in Home Assistant.

 ## Features